Mohammed20201991/OCR_HU_Tra2022/HuTRDG/README.md

 The text is chosen at random in a dictionary file (that can be found in the *dicts* folder) and drawn on a white background made with Gaussian noise.
 The resulting image is saved as [text]\_[index].jpg

-There are a lot of parameters that you can tune to get the results you want, therefore I recommend checking out `trdg -h` for more information.
+There are a lot of parameters that you can tune to get the results you want, therefore checking out `trdg -h` for more information.

 ## Create images with Hungarain text

 It is simple!
 Just do `trdg -l hu -c 1000 -w 5`!